chrishuber/west-nile-virus/README.md

     <li>Statistics - 1/5 show minor symptoms, 1/150 show severe/fatal symptoms</li>
 </ul>

-<p>We studied the lifycyle of a mosquito and concluded that it is easiest to terminate/control the population of mosquitoes during the egg, larval and pupa life-cycle stages of mosquito.
+<p>We studied the lifecycle of a mosquito and concluded that it is easiest to terminate/control the population of mosquitoes during the egg, larval and pupa life-cycle stages of mosquito.
 A statement released by EPA indicated the risk of aerial pesticide spraying to humans ranges from low acute toxicity at lower concentrations to fatal/severe toxicity at higher concentrations.</p>

 ### Visualizations